ibexa/documentation-developer/docs/guide/personalization/developer_guide/user_api.md

 ## Request parameters

-For the requests to function, you must provide the following parameters.
+For the requests to function, you must provide the following parameters:

 |Parameter|Description|Value|
 |---|---|---|